 10:30 am Lecture #1: Raging with Compassion (public welcome, sign up here)

 Noon Community Conversation lunch with students and local pastors on What makes Practical Theology Practical Theology?

 7:00 pm Lecture #2: What does God look like?—Whose God?
 Which image? (public welcome, sign up here)

 Tuesday, April 16

-7:30 am Breakfast Lecture #3 in the Commons: Mental Health and Ministry (public welcome, check back for sign-up info)
+7:30 am Breakfast Lecture #3 in the Commons: Mental Health and Ministry (public welcome, sign up here)

 John Swinton is a Scottish theologian and a major figure in the development of disability theology.
 He is a professor in practical theology and pastoral care at the University of Aberdeen’s School of Divinity, History, and Philosophy.
 In 2004 he founded the university’s Centre for Spirituality, Health and Disability, which has a dual focus: the relationship between spirituality and health and the theology of disability.

 John is an ordained minister of the Church of Scotland, and in 2012 The Church of Scotland appointed him as Master of Christ’s College, the university’s theological college.

 In 2014 he established the Centre for Ministry Studies, a joint project between Christ’s College and the University of Aberdeen.
 It provides a broad range of education and training for both lay and ordained people.